-Common mistakes that weak arguments make are: arguing separate points not directly related to the statement, does not provide an advantage/disadvantage of the statements proposition, does not state links between cause and effect, merely gives a fact without relating it to the statement.
+Common mistakes that weak arguments make are: arguing separate points not directly related to the statement; not providing an advantage/disadvantage of the statement’s proposition; not stating links between cause and effect; merely giving a fact without relating it to the statement.

 The assumptions section gives another short statement and an assumption.
 The task is to identify whether the statement has made this assumption.

 An easy way to tell whether the assumption has been made or not is to see if the contrary can be true in the statement.